leadedge/ofxWinDialog/README.md

 - Add #include "ofxWinDialog.h" to the ofApp header file

-### Example
+### Examples

 Using the Openframeworks project generator, create a new project, include ofxWinDialog as an addon and generate the project.

-- Copy and replace the source files from "ofxWinDialog/example/src" to the project "src" folder.
+- Copy and replace the source files from example-basic or example-full "src" to the project "src" folder.
-- Copy all files from "ofxWinDialog/example/bin/data" to the "bin/data" folder.
+- Copy all files from the example "bin/data" to the project "bin/data" folder.
 - Open the project, re-scan and and re-build.

 ### Using ofxWinDialog